 - to interpret solutions of algebra and calculus problems

-- to improve your algebra skills, and your understanding of fractions, functions and inverse functions
+- to improve algebra skills, particularly with respect to fractions, functions and inverse functions

 - to understand the basics of calculus, using algebraic, exponential, logarithmic, and trigonometric functions